Vancouver Mysteries is a company that offers a series of outdoor adventure games in downtown Vancouver where players

 Tips, Clues & Secret Agent Advice

-Below are some tips and suggestions to help you make the most out of your Vancouver Mysteries experience.
+Below are some tips and suggestions to help you make the most of your Vancouver Mysteries experience.

 TIP #1: You get a detective kit (or superhero kit or secret agent package) at the start of your game.
-In it are materials to help you solve the case or save the city (depending on which adventure you are on).
+In it are materials to help you solve the case or save the city (depending on which adventure you’re on).
 Look through the kit carefully so you know what’s inside!
-The evidence and tools you are carrying are all important.
+The evidence and tools you have in your kit are all important.
 Also, be careful not to drop and lose any of the pieces along the way!

 TIP #2: Don’t look at the contents of the detective kit only at the start, but also again every once in a while to remind yourself of what you have.
 Also, make sure that every member of your team knows what’s inside.
 When we did our game, at the end we found out that there were a couple of things that not everyone was aware of (which explains why we didn’t manage to solve all the clues).